tabo006/tiktaktoe/README.md

 ### Running Tests

-To run the tests, you can use the command line to execute the test files individually using PHP after running
+To run the tests, you can use the command line to execute the test files individually using PHP after running.
+Tests are located in (/tests) folder
 ```bash
 php -S localhost:8000
 ```